mzazon/awesome-cloud-projects/aws/application-modernization-app2container/application-modernization-app2container.md

    echo "✅ Application deployed to ECS cluster: ${CLUSTER_NAME}"
    ```

    Your modernized application is now running on Amazon ECS, leveraging AWS Fargate's serverless compute engine for containers.
 This deployment provides automatic high availability across multiple Availability Zones, integrated security through AWS IAM and VPC networking, and seamless integration with other AWS services.
-The ECS deployment enables your application to benefit from AWS's enterprise-grade infrastructure while maintaining the flexibility to scale, update, and manage your containerized workloads using familiar AWS tools and APIs as detailed in [Amazon ECS container creation guides](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html).
+The ECS deployment enables your application to benefit from AWS's enterprise-grade infrastructure while maintaining the flexibility to scale, update, and manage your containerized workloads using familiar AWS tools and APIs as detailed in [Amazon ECS developer guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/welcome.html).

 9. **Set up CI/CD Pipeline**: